“Are you okay?”

 She leaves me to my

-racing thoughts, which briefly linger on my elevated blood pressure reading.
-I
+racing thoughts, which linger on my elevated blood pressure reading.
+I beat

-beat myself up again in silence.
-I disconnect myself from monitors at least
+myself up again.
+I disconnect myself from monitors at least four times because all

 A young, petite woman